-In an effort to reduce economic barriers to the arts and arts education, the Museum offered five free-access days per month in FY21.
+In an effort to reduce economic barriers to the arts and arts education, the Museum offered five free-access days per month in FY22.
 Each month, the Museum opens to its community for First Friday.
-Through the support of community sponsors, the Museum offered in FY21 voluntary-donation admission from 3 - 7 pm with limited programming due to the COVID-19 pandemic, welcoming nearly 3,000 visitors on First Fridays.
+Through the support of community sponsors, the Museum offered in FY22 voluntary-donation admission from 3-9 pm with programming, welcoming nearly 14,000 visitors on First Fridays.

 Each Wednesday, the Museum remains open late for Pay-What-You-Wish-Wednesdays.
-Through the support of community sponsors, the Museum offered voluntary-donation admission from 3 - 7 pm, again with limited programming due to the pandemic.
-In FY21, more than 18,000 guests visited on Pay-What-You-Wish Wednesdays.
+Through the support of community sponsors, the Museum offered voluntary-donation admission from $3-9\,\mathrm{pm}$, with arts-engagement programming.
+In FY22, more than 27,000 guests visited on Pay-What-You-Wish Wednesdays.